-Education: Shari received her B.S. in Psychology from the University of Wisconsin-Eau Claire and Master’s and Ph.D. in Developmental Psychology from the University of Utah.
+Education: Shari received her bachelor's in psychology from the University of Wisconsin-Eau Claire and master’s and doctorate in developmental psychology from the University of Utah.

 Florida Museum Projects: PCP PIRE, iDigBio, AVATol, Marvelous Explorations through Science and Stories (early childhood science curriculum), Nature Viewing along the Great Florida Birding and Wildlife Trail (phone app), Discovery Room

-Education: Peter graduated from UF with a Bachelor’s degree in Agricultural Education and Communication, and a minor in Leadership.
+Education: Jason graduated from UF with a bachelor's degree in agriculture education & communication with a focus on digital media and a minor in leadership.

 Experience: Jason produces promotional and educational videos for the Florida Museum of Natural History.